 St. David is the patron saint of Wales, the one nation in Britain to become Christian in Roman times and to remain so even afterwards.
 He was a Welsh priest, who in the middle of the sixth century made an effort to unite the Welsh churches.
 Though most of his life story is shrouded in mystery, we do know that he presided over an important meeting of church leaders, when it is thought he himself was archbishop of the southern part of Wales.
 He is said to have moved his seat of church government to what is now the little city of St. David’s, in Pembrokeshire.
 Clearly he brought a sense of unity and purpose to Christians in Wales in the troubled years that followed the departure of the Roman forces from Britain.
 David was made a saint in 1120.

 St. George was born in 280AD in Cappadocia, an area that is now part of Turkey.
 Emperor Diocletian executed St. George in April 23, 303, in Lydda (modern-day Lod), Palestine, for protesting Diocletian’s persecution of Christians.
 Circa 322, George was written about by Eusebius of Caesarea.
 He was made known to England by Arculphus and Adamnan in the early 700s.
 He was made patron saint of England in 1098, after appearing to soldiers at the Battle of Antioch.

-Children's House Captain: George
+Children's House Captain: Maria

-Children's Vice-Captain: Maria
+Children's Vice-Captain: Victory